pcaston/OpenPeerPower.github.io/source/_integrations/modbus.markdown

   required: true
   type: string
 port:
-  description: The port where your Modbus device is connected to your Home Assistant host.
+  description: The port where your Modbus device is connected to your Open Peer Power host.
   required: true
   type: string
 baudrate: